meme/hellscape/README.md

 Currently building on Linux is supported, you may find some luck on macOS (PRs are welcomed).

-You need CMake, gcc (obviously, but with plugins enabled) and (optionally) ninja.
+You need CMake, gcc (with plugins enabled) and (optionally) ninja.

+GCC >= 9.3.0 is required, GCC 10.1.0 is tested and working.

 ```
 $ mkdir build